 In person, it’s easier to access profound, life-changing moments.
 When you realise someone is touching you just the way you want, with no agenda or expectation.
 Or when you realise you don’t have to tolerate what you don’t like and can say “no” to a touch that isn’t amazing.
 Or you can ask for what you want and then you get it, given willingly.
 These realisations happen at a deep body level and I’ve had clients burst into tears with how significant they are.
 And, although they start with touch, these realisations ripple out into every aspect of your life.

 We can design any activity to keep within your limits, whether you choose to stay comfortable or push the edge of your experience.
-For example, you might like skin-to-skin contact and take off some clothes, but stay under a sheet or blanket.
+For example, you might like to stay under a sheet or blanket while receiving touch on your skin.

 In-person touch can be a transformative experience